Skip to main content Skip to main menu

 tain-march-Copy

-The armies of Maeve set forth from the Royal Palace at Rathcroghan, in county Roscommon and crossed into Longford at the Shannon fords at Tarmonbarry.
-Between here and Longford town was Trego, the plain of the sphears, where the armies were attacked by the Celtic war-spirit, Nemain.
-After an overnight halt at Granard today advanced towards Crossakeel in County Meath, the scene of Cúchulainn’s first threat to the armies.
+Queen Maeve's armies set off from the Royal Palace at Rathcroghan in County Roscommon.
+They crossed into County Longford at the Shannon fords at Tarmonbarry.
+Between here and Longford town was Trego, the plain of the spears, where the armies were attacked by the Celtic war-spirit, Nemain.
+After an overnight halt at Granard, they advanced towards Crossakeel in County Meath, the scene of Cúchulainn’s first threat to the armies.

-At Kilskeer the armies cut down a great forest before the chariots, and then stopped for the night in Kells.
-It is here that Cúchulainn read the tracks of the armies to gauge their numbers, which he estimated 18 troops and 3000 each.
-From Kells the route pass through Navan and Slane and close to the river Mattock, scene of the first bloody encounter between their armies and Cúchulainn and where they hear of his “Boyhood Deeds”.
-The armies passed on through the “Pig Keepers Plain” north of Drogheda and close to Monasteboice (Monastic Site) to reach the “Broad Ford” or Dundalk Bay, where many chariots were shattered in fierce fighting.
+From Kells, the route passes through Navan and Slane and close to the river Mattock, scene of the first bloody encounter between their armies and Cúchulainn and where they hear of his 'Boyhood Deeds'.
+The armies passed on through the 'Pig Keepers Plain' north of Drogheda and close to Monasteboice (a monastic site) to reach the 'Broad Ford' (or Dundalk Bay), where many chariots were shattered in fierce fighting.

-The armies passed back along the road to Dundalk, the site of Cúchulainn’s own fort, Dún Dealgan, and on to Ardee through Knockbridge, where badly wounded Cúchulainn slept for three days and three nights before his ferocious attack on Maeve's forces.
+The armies passed back along the road to Dundalk, the site of Cúchulainn’s fort, Dún Dealgan, and on to Ardee through Knockbridge.
+This is where badly wounded Cúchulainn slept for three days and three nights before his ferocious attack on Maeve's forces.
 In the later tale of his death, the Cloghafarmore (Big Man's Stone) just outside Knockbridge is said to be the pillar-stone Cúchulainn strapped himself to, as he was dying.

-At “Warriors Ford”, on the Brosna River near Mullingar, King Conchobar of Ulster made a raid on the retreating armies and brought back eight score heads.
+At 'Warriors Ford', on the Brosna River near Mullingar, King Conchobar of Ulster made a raid on the retreating armies and brought back eight score heads.
 The Ulster armies assembled outside Mullingar for the final great battle.
-Fergus vented his fury on the “Three bald topped hills” which he levelled with three strokes.
-The bloody battle finally ends here and Cúchulainn watches Maeve’s armies cross back over the Shannon at Athlone, into their own province.
+Fergus vented his fury on the 'three bald topped hills' which he levelled with three strokes.
+The bloody battle finally ends here, and Cúchulainn watches Maeve’s armies cross back over the Shannon at Athlone, into their province.

 funding_group